KBD2/terrario/README.md

-## Terrario - A Terraria rewrite for the FX-9860G/II
+## Terrario - A Terraria rewrite for the FX-9860GII / FX-9750GIII / Graph 35+E / Graph 35+E II
-Works on SH3 and SH4 calculators.
 Check the releases tab for the latest working build of the game.\
 Thanks to Lephenixnoir for their work on gint and the fxSDK.

 ### Build Dependencies